Specific gravity and Water Absorption Test of Aggregates are major important tests to be performed on aggregate.

-Specific Gravity and Water Absorption Test of Coarse Aggregate are two important test of coarse aggregate used in construction.
+Specific Gravity and Water Absorption Test of Coarse Aggregate are two important tests of coarse aggregate used in construction.
 Let discuss them in details,

 “Specific Gravity is defined as the ratio of the weight of a given volume of aggregate to the weight of an equal volume of water.”

 The specific gravity usually showed the strength and quality of the material.
-The specific gravity of aggregates test is usually used to the identification of stones or aggregates.
+The specific gravity of aggregates test is usually used for the identification of stones or aggregates.

-Aggregates with low specific gravity value are mostly weaker than those with higher specific gravity values.
+Aggregates with low specific gravity values are mostly weaker than those with higher specific gravity values.

 Water absorption of aggregates is the % of water absorbed by an air-dried aggregate when immersed in water at 27°C for a period of 24 hours.